Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Between January and March, on the way to the second edition of Uncover, we organized a series of conversations with the Guimarães community, curated by Pedro Silva and Natacha Carvalho, based on the challenge "What image do you have of Guimarães?".

 Throughout several sessions, we discussed themes such as work, community, education, knowledge, identity, and the periphery.
-In the last conversation of the series, the focus is on the future, in an invitation to collectively consider possible paths for the city, intersecting expectations, challenges, and memory.
+In the last conversation, dedicated to the future, we imagined possible paths for the city with Maria Carlos Mesquita and Isabel Silva, two young people whose journeys and perspectives help us think about what Guimarães can become.

 19:30